shun60s/YOLO-spectrogram-darknet-clone/README.md

 # YOLO spectrogram darknet clone

 This is a try of spectrogram detector by yolo cloned from AlexeyAB/darknet.git.
+Sound tagging (Audio tagging) commonly uses whole spectrogram.
+This aims to detect local area in spectrogram, which has any specific feature.

 ## condition

-This time, train and test size is very small, 84 and 20.
+This time, number of train and test is very small, 84 and 20.
 There are only two classes, voice and instrument, that means bent lines and flat lines,
 although they don't mean true voice and true instrument.